nikhilkalhan92/The-Wrestling-Pub/README.md

 *** The Main Features would include***

-Background Pictures - wrestling related
+-Background Pictures - wrestling related
-Navigation Menu
+-Navigation Menu
 -Quick information the user needs ( About, Menu and Openings)

 ### 2. FINAL DESIGN